 Income Reporting from U.S. Possessions

-If you are a bona fide resident of Puerto Rico during the entire tax year and a nonresident alien of the U.S., you generally must file:,br> A Puerto Rican tax return reporting income from worldwide sources.
+If you are a U.S. citizen or Resident Alien and also a bona fide resident of Puerto Rico during the entire tax year, you generally must file:,br> A Puerto Rican tax return reporting income from worldwide sources.
 If you report U.S. source income on your Puerto Rican tax return, you can claim a credit against your Puerto Rican tax, up to the amount allowable for income taxes paid to the United States.
-A U.S. tax return (Form 1040) reporting income from worldwide sources, but Excluding Puerto Rican source income other than amounts for services performed as an employee of the U.S. or any of its agencies.
-For tax purposes other than reporting income, you will be treated as a nonresident alien individual with its associated limitations.
+A U.S. tax return reporting income from worldwide sources, but Excluding Puerto Rican source income.
+If you are excluding Puerto Rican income on your U.S. tax return, you will not be allowed any deductions or credits that are directly or indirectly allocable to exempt income.
+If all your income is from Puerto Rican sources, you are not required to file a U.S. tax return.

 Need Professional Help?